Gailene Stock: Return to London

 Gailene Stock moved to The Royal Ballet School in 1999, with her family.
 She immediately set to work changing the curriculum in order to make the student dancers more employment-ready upon graduation.
 When she joined, employment rates were around 48% and steadily rose to over 98% during her tenure.

 She opened the doors to students from all over the world, which angered many of the establishment within the English ballet.
-Over her 15 years, she oversaw the splendid refurbishments of the school's junior and senior sections, achieving a much-praised move of the Royal Ballet School's senior section from dowdy Chiswick premises to an award-winning conversion next to the Royal Opera House in Covent Garden, and upgrading the younger section's accommodation in White Lodge, Richmond Park.
+Over her 15 years, she oversaw the refurbishments of the school's junior and senior sections, achieving a move of the Royal Ballet School's senior section from dowdy Chiswick premises to an award-winning conversion next to the Royal Opera House in Covent Garden, and upgrading the younger section's accommodation in White Lodge, Richmond Park.

 She served twice as the president of the jury at the Prix de Lausanne (2003 and 2011) and also as a jury member for the Young America Grand Prix.